Does Workers’ Comp Count As Income?

 Workers’ Comp and Programs with Income Limits

 Workers’ compensation benefits are required to be reported on the FAFSA (Free Application for Federal Student Aid, required to get federal student loans) and may affect what federal student aid is offered.
-Workers’comp may count as income for other scholarships and grant-based programs.
+Workers’ compensation may count as income for other scholarships and grant-based programs.

 If you are unsure if workers’ comp benefits count as income for the specific requirements of a program, ask the program.